AusDTO/service-handbook/_alpha/index.md

 The guide is part of the [Service Handbook]({{ site.baseurl }}), a growing collection of content about building good digital services.

 We welcome any feedback and suggestions from your own experiences.
-To make a change, please raise an issue or submit a pull request on our [GitHub repository](https://github.com/ausdto/service-handbook).
+To make a suggestion, please raise an issue or submit a pull request on our [GitHub repository](https://github.com/ausdto/service-handbook).

 We suggest starting at [the introduction]({{ site.baseurl }}/alpha/1-introduction/).